Jones polynomial: Properties

 The Jones polynomial is characterized by taking the value 1 on any diagram of the unknot and satisfies the following skein relation:

 where $L_{+}$, $L_{-}$, and $L_{0}$ are three oriented link diagrams that are identical except in one small region where they differ by the crossing changes or smoothing shown in the figure below:

 The definition of the Jones polynomial by the bracket makes it simple to show that for a knot $K$, the Jones polynomial of its mirror image is given by substitution of $t^{-1}$ for $t$ in $V(K)$.
 Thus, an amphicheiral knot, a knot equivalent to its mirror image, has palindromic entries in its Jones polynomial.
 See the article on skein relation for an example of a computation using these relations.

 Another remarkable property of this invariant states that the Jones polynomial of an alternating link is an alternating polynomial.
 This property was proved by Morwen Thistlethwaite in 1987.
-Another proof of this last property is due to Hernando Burgos-Soto, who also gave an extension to tangles of the property.
+Another proof of this last property is due to Hernando Burgos-Soto, who also gave an extension of the property to tangles.

 The Jones polynomial is not a complete invariant.
 There exist an infinite number of non-equivalent knots that have the same Jones polynomial.
 An example of two distinct knots having the same Jones polynomial can be found in the book by Murasugi.